Compressing Flow Fields with Edge-aware Homogeneous Diffusion Inpainting: Encoding

 \subsection{Quantisation}

-We further reduce the amount of stored data by quantising the values of mask pixels.
-Flow vectors are usually given as two 32-bit floating-point numbers.
-This representation is not very convenient for compression purposes, as optical flow fields do not use the entire range of possible values.
-We want to represent the range of actually occurring flow values as integers $q \in \{0,...,k-1\}$.
+As flow vectors usually consist of two 32-bit floating-point numbers, we want to represent the range of actually occurring values as integers $q \in \{0,...,k-1\}$.
 One of the simplest methods to achieve this is \emph{uniform quantisation}.
-This allows us to quantise each channel of the flow field individually.